RenderKit/openvkl/doc/api.md

                             const vkl_vvec3f16 *objectCoordinates,
                             float *samples);

+A stream version allows sampling an arbitrary number of positions at once.
+While the vector version requires coordinates to be provided in a structure-of-arrays layout, the stream version allows coordinates to be provided in an array-of-structures layout.
+Thus, the stream API can be used to avoid reformatting of data by the application.
+As with the vector versions, the stream API can give greater performance than the scalar API.

+      void vklComputeSampleN(VKLVolume volume,
+                             unsigned int N,
+                             const vkl_vec3f *objectCoordinates,
+                             float *samples);

 All of the above sampling APIs can be used, regardless of the driver's native SIMD width.